TheDevFranco/DataAnalystProject_COVID19/README.md

 The purpose of this project is to analyze historical data for COVID-19 infections since 2020.
 This project's dataset comes from ourworldindata.org

 You can get insights on total deaths vrs total infections, infected population by country and infected population percentage forecast.
+I am including the four .xlsx files and the .sql

 Link to visualization: https://public.tableau.com/app/profile/jose.franco8225/viz/CovidDashboard2024_17082426873070/Dashboard1.